Post-quantum Zero Knowledge in Constant Rounds: Introduction

 \subsection{More Related Work on Post-Quantum Zero Knowledge}

 The study of post-quantum zero-knowledge (QZK) protocols was initiated by van de Graaf \cite{van1997towards}, who first observed that traditional zero-knowledge simulation techniques, based on rewinding, fail against quantum verifiers.
 Subsequent work has further explored different flavors of zero knowledge and their limitations \cite{watrous2002limits}, and also demonstrated that relaxed notions such as zero-knowledge with a trusted common reference string can be achieved \cite{Kobayashi03,damgaard2004zero}.
-Watrous \cite{watrous2009zero} was the first to show that the barriers of quantum information theory can be crossed, demonstrating a post-quantum zero-knowledge protocol for \NP (in a polynomial number of rounds).
+Later on, Peikert and Shiehian constructed non-interactive post-quantum zero knowledge from QLWE in the common random string model \cite{peikert2019noninteractive}.
+Watrous \cite{watrous2009zero} was the first to show that the barriers of quantum information theory can be crossed, demonstrating a post-quantum zero-knowledge protocol for \NP in a polynomial number of rounds (in the plain model). \omri{DFS show computational QZK proofs and perfect QZK arguments for NP, but with a CRS.
+Kobayashi shows qNIZK for NP, but assumes entanglement between parties (not only CRS), and also that they both are quantum.}

 \paragraph{Zero Knowledge for \QMA.} Another line of work aims at constructing quantum (rather than classical) protocols for $\QMA$ (rather than \NP).
 Following a sequence of works \cite{ben2006secure,liu2006consistency,dupuis2010secure, dupuis2012actively,morimae2015quantum}, Broadbent, Ji, Song and Watrous \cite{broadbent2016zero} show a zero-knowledge quantum proof system for all of \QMA~(in a polynomial number of rounds).